-Add an Image to a Document in Word 2010
+Adding a Picture to a Document in Word 2013

-Step 2: Click in the location in the document where you would like to insert the picture.
+Step 2: Click at the location in your document where you want to insert the picture.

 Step 3: Click the Insert tab at the top of the window.

-Step 4: Click the Picture button in the Illustrations section of the navigational ribbon at the top of the window.
+Step 4: Click the Pictures button in the Illustrations section of the navigational ribbon at the top of the window.

-Step 5: Browse to the picture that you want to insert into your document, select it, then click the Insert button at the bottom of the window.
+Step 6: Click the picture that you want to insert, then click the Insert button at the bottom of the window.

 Matthew Burleigh has been writing tech tutorials since 2008.
 His writing has appeared on dozens of different websites and been read over 50 million times.